-The Research Informatics Operations (RIO) team is looking for a seasoned business analyst to coordinate, manage, lead and support the informatics system needs of the Dana-Farber Cancer Institute (DFCI) research community.
-The business analyst will join the Client Services Team, supporting Customer Experience Operations under the RIO umbrella.
-The mission of the Client Services Team is to support the operations of the clinical trials program at Dana-Farber/Harvard Cancer Center (DF/HCC), including but not limited to clinical trial management, grant development, intellectual property management, and biospecimen banking.
+The Research Informatics Operations (RIO) team is looking for a seasoned business analyst to coordinate, manage, lead and support the information system needs of the Dana-Farber Cancer Institute (DFCI) research community.
+The business analyst will join the Customer Experience Operations team under the RIO umbrella.
+The mission of the Customer Experience Operations team is to support the operations of the research program at Dana-Farber/Harvard Cancer Center (DF/HCC), including but not limited to clinical trial management, grant development, and biospecimen banking.

-The incumbent will participate in the design, development, implementation, and support of the overall clinical trial support operations program at DF/HCC.
-Incumbent will lead complex projects and collaborate in re-engineering and developing new business processes to support DF/HCC???s need for automation and process development for new clinical trials management initiatives and basic science.
+The incumbent will participate in the design, development, implementation, and overall support of the research systems operations program.
+They will lead complex projects and collaborate in re-engineering and developing new business processes to support DF/HCC???s need for automation and process development for new clinical trials management initiatives and basic science.
 Work will include leading workflow and business process flow analysis, definition and documentation of system requirements, and support of in-house, commercial, and open source software products.
-Furthermore, the incumbent will provide leadership for several clinical trials system development initiatives and will be the liaison between customers and the development staff.
+Furthermore, the incumbent will provide leadership for research system development initiatives and will be the liaison between customers and the development staff.

 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute is a leader in life changing breakthroughs in cancer research and patient care.
 We are united in our mission of conquering cancer, HIV/AIDS and related diseases.
 We strive to create an inclusive, diverse, and equitable environment where we provide compassionate and comprehensive care to patients of all backgrounds, and design programs to promote public health particularly among high-risk and underserved populations.
 We conduct groundbreaking research that advances treatment, we educate tomorrow's physician/researchers, and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.